Warp Records: Artificial Intelligence and intelligent dance music

 Richard D. James (Aphex Twin) has been described as the most important Warp artist.

 In 1992, Warp released Artificial Intelligence, a compilation of tracks by artists such as Aphex Twin (under the name Dice Man), Autechre, B12 (Musicology), Plaid, the Black Dog (AO) and Richie Hawtin (Fuse).
-Unlike other electronic music of the time, the music was intended to be listened to at home rather than in clubs.
+Unlike other electronic music of the time, it was intended to be listened to at home rather than in clubs.
 The Guardian wrote that it "announced techno as music for the mind as well as the feet".

 Though Warp proposed the term "electronic listening music", Artificial Intelligence popularised a genre that instead became known as electronica or intelligent dance music (IDM).
 Though the IDM term was criticised as denigrating other forms of dance music, it endured.
 Artificial Intelligence is credited for introducing electronic music to rock listeners, particularly in the US, and helped launch the careers of Aphex Twin, Autechre and Hawtin.

 Warp continued to prioritise albums, with releases by acts including Aphex Twin, Richard H. Kirk, Squarepusher, Seefeel, the Black Dog, Autechre, Sabres of Paradise and B12.
 In 1994, Warp released Artificial Intelligence II, accompanied by an hour-long music video on VHS and LaserDisc, Warp Motion, created by the Sheffield artist Phil Wolstenholme.
 Resident Advisor described the video as "a pioneering attempt to mix music and cutting-edge 3D computer animation".

 The Warp press officer, Chantal Passamonte (pictured in 2016), also released music as Mira Calix.

-The Independent described Aphex Twin as Warp's most important artist, creating its "creative commercial core", as the Smiths had done for Rough Trade and Arctic Monkeys later did for Domino.
-Though Aphex Twin also released work through Rephlex Records, Warp released his most successful releases, Richard D. James Album (1996) and the singles "Come to Daddy" (1997) and "Windowlicker" (1999).

 In 1996, Chantal Passamonte, who also worked as Warp's press officer, became the first female Warp artist with her debut EP, Ilanga, released under the name Mira Calix.
 Passamonte was critical of the gender imbalance, but said it came from "a lack of women putting themselves forward and a lack of opportunity" rather than hostility at Warp.
 In 1998, Warp signed the electronic duo Boards of Canada, whose debut album, Music Has the Right to Children, released that year, became a defining album in British music.